-Pilot killed after small cargo plane crashes in Texas
+Pilot killed when small cargo plane crashes in Texas

-VICTORIA, Texas (AP) — One person was killed after a small cargo airplane crashed in south Texas, authorities said.
+VICTORIA, Texas (AP) — One person was killed in the crash of a small cargo airplane in south Texas, authorities said.

 Air traffic controllers lost radio contact with the single-engine Cessna 208 shortly after 8 p.m.
 Monday near Victoria, about 125 miles (200 kilometers) southwest of Houston, according to the Federal Aviation Administration.
 The FAA said the wreckage of the aircraft was found in a field about 4 miles (6.5 kilometers) north of Victoria.